cloud-native-toolkit/operator-masauto/README.md

 ### TO RUN

-This has moved to an Operator - OLM based install.
+1. Add the Ecosystem Engineering catalog to your cluster (see sample catalog source `sample_catalog_source.yaml` in samples directoy)

-1. Add the Ecosystem Engineering catalog to your cluster (see sample catalog source in samples directoy) (note when deploying the operator take the default namespace)
+(note when deploying the operator take the default namespace)

 2. Create a ibm-entitlement-key secret

-`oc create secret generic "ibm-entitlement-key" -n masauto-operator-system --from-literal="username=cp" --from-literal="password=<your-secret-goes-here>" `
+`oc create secret generic "ibm-entitlement-key" -n masauto-operator-system --from-literal="username=cp" --from-literal="password=<your-ibm-entitlement-key-goes-here>" `

 4. Deploy the operator